Supported to catch up

 Almost a year and half of reading progress

-We help children make on average 16 months progress in their reading age.
-Without us, they would be expected to make just four months progress.
+We help children make on average 16 months progress in their reading age within the 9 month programme.

 Teachers notice a change too.
 87% of teachers surveyed saw an overall improvement as a result of children joining the programme and 75% noticed a boost in literacy skills.

 These figures are based on our internal data and surveys of 250 children, from 23 schools.

 The children create a piece of writing across each half-term.
 They come up with creative ideas, write first drafts and are supported with edits and feedback.

 We publish the children’s work in print or online, giving them a real sense of achievement and a tangible way to celebrate their hard work.